Sandeepreddy98/Netflix-GPT/README.md

 - Navigate to /login post signup
 - Navigate to /browse post login
 - Signout using Firebase and redirect to '/login'
+- OnAuthChanged code moved to header.
+  - If user logged in it'll redirect to '/browse' even if we try to navigate '/login'
+  - If user logged out in it'll redirect to '/login' even if we try to navigate '/browse'